olvrvrmr/turbo-giggle/README.md

 5. **Error Handler** steps in if any task fails and decides on the course of action.
 6. **Logging and Monitoring** keeps track of all activities for auditing and performance monitoring.
 7. **Scheduler API** could be used for programmatic interactions.

+### The Sync Engine:

+1. **Connector Interface**: The primary point of interaction with external systems (like databases, APIs, etc.).
+The connector will abstract the nitty-gritty details of connecting to different types of systems.

+2. **Transformation Engine**: Responsible for transforming data from the source format to the target format.
+This may include mapping fields, data type conversions, applying business rules, etc.

+3. **Data Fetcher**: Pulls data from the source system.
+It will use the connector interface to establish a connection and retrieve data based on the configuration.

+4. **Data Sender**: Pushes data to the target system.
+Again, it will use the connector interface but this time to send the transformed data to the target.

+5. **Sync Rules Engine**: Houses the business logic that decides what data to synchronize, when to do it, and what transformations to apply.

+6. **Error Handler**: Handles errors during the synchronization process.
+This could include logging, retries, or alerting mechanisms.

+7. **State Management**: Manages the state of the sync operations.
+This is crucial for understanding what was last synchronized and what needs to be synchronized next.

+8. **Event Dispatcher**: Responsible for emitting events before and after sync operations.
+These events can trigger other parts of the system or external systems.

+9. **Rate Limiter**: Controls the rate of data sync to ensure you're not overloading either the source or the destination systems, or staying within API limits.

+### Data Flow:

+1. The **Scheduler** triggers a sync operation based on a schedule or event.
+2. **Sync Rules Engine** determines what needs to be synced.
+3. **Data Fetcher** fetches the required data from the source system.
+4. **Transformation Engine** transforms the fetched data.
+5. **Data Sender** pushes the transformed data to the destination system.
+6. **State Management** updates the state of the sync operation.
+7. **Event Dispatcher** emits relevant events.